A Python GPU-accelerated solver for the Gross-Pitaevskii equation and applications to many-body cavity QED: Benchmarking

 where $V_\mathrm{t}$ is the trapping potential and $V_\mathrm{p}$, $V_\mathrm{c}$, and $V_\mathrm{i}$ denote the pump, cavity, and interference lattices, respectively.
 The trapping potential is harmonic and time-independent, while the others are defined as:

 where $V_0$ is the depth of the pump lattice, $U_0$ the depth of the single-photon lattice inside the cavity, and $\alpha$ the coherent field amplitude in the cavity.
 Notably,

 is explicitly dependent on the atomic wave function at time $t$, introducing an additional element of self-consistency to the problem.
+Here, $\kappa$ is the decay rate of the intra-cavity light field.
 As a result, $\alpha$ is calculated at each time step using the current value of the density $|\psi(t)| ^2$.
 The term appearing at the denominator

 is the dispersively shifted cavity detuning.
 A formal justification of the self-consistent potential is beyond the scope of this work.
 For further details, we refer the reader to Ref.~\cite{mivehvar2021cavity}.